 6. Set a time limit for your first date

 Why set a time limit?
 Firstly, you have a quick exit if you do not enjoy or like the person you are on a date with.
 Let’s face it, how many dating horror stories have you heard?
 Secondly, it takes away any anxieties you may have about the length of time your date will be.
 A reasonable time limit is usually around an hour.
 90 minutes maximum.
 A one-hour date having a cup of coffee feels much more relaxing and less pressure than a dinner date for an unknown period with someone on your first date.

 7. No sex on the first date

 I know some question this when they read it.
 That’s okay.
 If you want a long-term relationship, with your ideal partner, sex can get in the way of knowing if this person is perfect for you.
 Different emotions and hormones come into play.
-It can cloud your judgement when you have had sex.
+It can cloud your judgment when you have had sex.
 Sex is the cherry on the top.
 It is tough to know the person you are sleeping with when this is your first date.
-Sex on the first date has its place when you are into ‘hook ups’ but not if you want to meet your perfect partner.
-Most people wait for the 3rd or 4th date before they consider sex, but obviously, everyone is different.
+Sex on the first date has its place when you are into hookups but not if you want to meet your perfect partner.
+Some people wait for at least the third date before they consider sex, but obviously, everyone is different.

 8. Pay attention

 Pay attention to your date.
 Listen to the person you are with and listen with interest.
 Ask questions from a place of genuine curiosity.
 Make sincere compliments, but without going over the top.
 Do you want to be on a date with someone who constantly talks about themselves?
 Would you want another date with a person who doesn’t pay you any attention or asks about you?
 I bet you wouldn’t.
 So, if you like your date and want to see them again, ask questions.
 Pay attention and take an interest in what they say.
 Hopefully, their behavior will reflect yours.